MercuryPay/Activate.PHP/README.md

 ##Overview

 This code repository is an example of a PHP web form to collect your data and validate it before submitting it to Mercury as a lead using our REST API.
-We have provided test credentials in the code but please obtain your own test credentials from Mercury as this will facilitate an easier integration process.

 ## Step 1: Choose Your API Style and Entry Point